- methylphenidate hydrochloride

 Treatment must be stopped if the symptoms do not improve after appropriate dosage adjustment over a one-month period.
 If paradoxical aggravation of symptoms or other serious adverse events occur, the dosage should be reduced or discontinued.

-Methylphenidate is not licensed for use in adults with ADHD.
+Ritalin Tablets are not licensed for use in adults with ADHD.
 Safety and efficacy have not yet been established in this age group.

 Methylphenidate should not be used in the elderly.
 Safety and efficacy has not been established in this age group.